 From a near insatiable knack for satisfying users of technology, I've also specialized in this impossible to define practice of user experience design (or UXD).
 From when a product is conceived to its being felt by its users, UXD addresses everything that might affect that feeling - the experience.

-During the course of 8+ years, I have worked as freelance web designer and developer, been hired on full-time contract as such, grown in a company to Manager of UXD of a team of 12, tutored classes in design eye, theory, and application, spoken at events and conferences on design, and founded a company focused solely on product design.
+For 8+ years, I have worked as freelance web designer and developer, been hired on full-time contract as such, grown in a company to Manager of UXD of a team of 12, tutored classes in design eye, theory, and application, spoken at events and conferences on design, and founded a company focused solely on product design - K16E, Inc..